C-J-logoTHE CORRUPTION OF THE SOUTH AFRICAN JUDICIARY

 ----

-A complaint against BASHER WAGLAY JP (now retired), then-head of the Labour- and Labour Appeal Courts, filed in July 2017.
-Attached to the complaint is the anonymous 'memorandum' slipped to him behind the scenes that suborned him to toss the complainant Brink's petition for leave to appeal the dismissal of his labour case, which Waglay JP inadvertently but very fortunately neglected to remove from the court file, plus the court registrar's certification of an inventory of the file's contents including this criminal instrument left at the scene of the crime .
+An outright judicial corruption complaint against BASHER WAGLAY JP (now retired), then-head of the Labour- and Labour Appeal Courts, filed in July 2017.
+Attached to the complaint is the anonymous 'memorandum' slipped to him behind the scenes that suborned him to toss the complainant Brink's petition for leave to appeal the dismissal of his labour case, which Waglay JP inadvertently but very fortunately neglected to remove from the court file, plus the court registrar's certification of an inventory of the file's contents including this criminal instrument left at the scene of the crime.

-The 'memorandum' was almost certainly forged and uttered by Mlambo JP, Waglay JP's long-time colleague in those courts and predecessor as head of them, having regard to the classic test of motive, ability, and opportunity in assessing circumstantial evidence indicating a likely culprit.
+The 'memorandum' was almost certainly forged and uttered by Mlambo JP (as he then was), Waglay JP's long-time colleague in those courts and predecessor as head of them, having regard to the classic test of motive, ability, and opportunity in assessing circumstantial evidence indicating a likely culprit.
 For reasons explained in the complaint, Mlambo JP had a direct interest in seeing the appeal fail; and besides him no one else at LASA had the power, influence and connections to get to Waglay JP behind the scenes and to corrupt him in this way.

 ----